| |

 family leaving us home alone, or loud thunderstorms are perfectly ok reasons to get us going.
 But Humans are

-different.
-Humans have what they call moods that can come out of nowhere!
 They use these strange phrases like Got up on the wrong side of the

 bed or, Just having a bad hair day!
 What do they mean?
 Canines do not get up on the wrong side of